JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 app.UseMetricsAllEndpoints();
 ```

-4. Run your application and go the metrics endpoint `https://localhost:5001/metrics`
+4. Run your application and go to the metrics endpoint `https://localhost:5001/metrics`

 ![](images/04.png)

 ### Step 3: Prometheus integration

-Now that we exposed a metrics endpoint, we need to convert the format to be readable by Prometheus server.
+Now that we exposed a metrics endpoint, we need to convert the format to be readable by the Prometheus server.
 We will use the plain-text output format.

 1. Install `App.Metrics.Prometheus` Nuget Package
 2. Reconfigure the metrics root (ConfigureServices method), as `OutputMetrics.AsPrometheusPlainText()`